Winston and Weston Doty: Death and legacy

 In late 1933, wildfires burned many of the trees and much of the grass in the Crescenta Valley in Los Angeles County, California.
 In the final week of 1933, rain inundated communities in the Crescenta Valley including La Crescenta, Montrose, La Cañada, and Tujunga.
 On the night of December 31, 1933, the Doty brothers attended a party at a friend's house in Montrose with their dates: Mary Janet Cox (from the Venice neighborhood of Los Angeles) and Gladys Isabel Fisher (from Santa Monica).
 At midnight, the brothers called their mother to wish her a Happy New Year.
-At some point during the drive home, the Doty brothers and Winston's date (Gladys Isabel Fisher) perished when a deluge of water caused by heavy rains swept through the Crescenta Valley.
+At some point during the drive home, the Doty brothers and Weston's date (Gladys Isabel Fisher) perished when a deluge of water caused by heavy rains swept through the Crescenta Valley.
 The resulting flood killed scores of people, and destroyed hundreds of homes.
-Of the four in the Doty brothers' car, the only one to survive was Weston's date: Mary Janet Cox.
+Of the four in the Doty brothers' car, the only one to survive was Winston's date: Mary Janet Cox.
 The Montrose Flood, as it came to be known, was memorialized by Woody Guthrie in his song "Los Angeles New Year's Flood."

 Winston and Weston were interred together at the Woodlawn Memorial Cemetery in Santa Monica.

-In April of 1935, the brothers' father Jack Doty died alone in his hotel room in Chicago at the age of forty-two.
+In April 1935, the brothers' father Jack Doty, a radio actor, died alone in his hotel room in Chicago of a heart attack at the age of forty-two.
+Their mother Nancy later remarried and was widowed again in 1945.
+She died in 1975 and had no other children.